Low-Precision Training of Large Language Models: Methods, Challenges, and Opportunities: Basic Knowledge

 where $b$ denotes the exponent bias.

-The IEEE 754 standard~\cite{ieee754} defines several widely used formats, such as FP32 single precision (E8M23)\footnote{FP32 denotes a 32-bit floating-point number, with 8 bits allocated for the exponent $e$ and 23 bits for the mantissa $m$.} and FP16 half precision (E5M10).
-To meet the increasing demands of deep learning workloads, newer specialized formats have been introduced, including BF16 (E8M7), FP8 (E4M3, E5M2), which offer favorable trade-offs between precision, range, and computational efficiency.
-In pursuit of even more compact representations, emerging hardware platforms are beginning to support ultra-low-precision formats.
-For instance, NVIDIA Blackwell GPU architecture introduces support for FP6 (E2M3, E3M2) and FP4 (E2M1), enabling further acceleration of inference workloads while reducing memory bandwidth and power consumption.
+The IEEE 754 standard~\cite{ieee754} defines widely used formats such as FP32 single precision (E8M23)\footnote{FP32 denotes a 32-bit floating-point number, with 8 bits allocated for the exponent $e$ and 23 bits for the mantissa $m$.} and FP16 half precision (E5M10).
+Deep learning has also introduced specialized formats such as BF16 (E8M7) and FP8 (E4M3, E5M2), which offer favorable trade-offs between precision, range, and computational efficiency and now underpin many mixed-precision training recipes~\cite{micikeviciusnad18,kalamkar2019study,micikevicius2022fp8}.
+In pursuit of even more compact representations, recent hardware and software stacks are also exploring ultra-low-precision formats such as FP4 and microscaling-based datatypes to further reduce memory traffic and arithmetic cost~\cite{rouhani2023microscaling,tseng2025training}.

 \textbf{Customized Formats.} Beyond standard fixed-point and floating-point representations, there also exist customized numerical formats specifically designed for deep learning applications, such as Microscaling~\cite{rouhani2023microscaling}.
 These specialized formats will be introduced in context as we discuss the corresponding works in Section~\ref{sec:custom}.